lina2285/PyBer_analysis/README.md

 ![Pyber_fare_summary](https://github.com/lina2285/PyBer_analysis/blob/main/Pyber_Resources/Pyber_fare_summary.png)

-The second analysis conducted was comparing the total fare by city types through the timeline provided of January - May of 2019.
-As shown on figure 2, the differences mentioned previously are even more evident in this chart.
-It is easier to visualize that how the average fares differ from city types, which is probably caused by the difference in population in the three different areas discussed (urban, suburban, and rural).
-We can also point out that the average fares are fairly steady through the months for Jan - May, with some slight dips and peaks throughout.
+The second analysis compared the total fare by city types through the timeline of January - May of 2019.
+As shown in figure 2, the differences mentioned earlier are even more evident in this chart.
+It is easier to visualize how the average fares differ from city types, which is probably caused by the population difference in the three areas discussed (urban, suburban, and rural).
+We can also point out that the average fares are relatively steady through the months for Jan - May, with slight dips and peaks throughout.

 ### Figure 2